 Interview with HHL part-time MBA Alumnus Johann Plenge of RB Leipzig

-In this interview, Johann Plenge talks about the program, HHL’s network as well as the balance between work, university and free time.
+In this interview, Johann Plenge talks about his career after graduating from the part-time MBA program, HHL’s network as well as the balance between work, university and free time.

 How do you as a lawyer benefit from the MBA program?